Royal Ascot free bets: grab £40 with BetMGM for next week's races

 To take advantage of this generous welcome bonus, simply register with BetMGM through any link on this page, place your £10 bet, and then dive into selecting your winning picks.

-Signing up with BetMGM is fast, secure and straightforward – and this guide will show you the simple steps to take to join BetMGM and grab your £40 Royal Ascot free bet to place on any of the races at Royal Ascot.
+Signing up with BetMGM is fast, secure and straightforward – and this guide will show you the simple steps to take to join BetMGM and grab your £40 Royal Ascot free bet to place on any of the races this week.

 - Sign up to BetMGM through this link